Nivison Family Foundation

 Overview

 The Nivison Family Foundation was established in 2004 in North Carolina and received its 501(c)(3) tax-exempt status in March 2005.
-Managed by Arthur E. Nivison, the foundation operates as a private family foundation with total assets of approximately $18.6 million.
-In 2024, the foundation distributed $665,425 across 62 grants to various charitable organizations.
-The foundation generates income primarily through investment dividends (44.2% of revenue), interest (26.9%), and sales of assets (28.8%).
-The foundation's grant-making focuses on higher education institutions (particularly theological seminaries), religious organizations, and select community-based charitable institutions.
+Managed by Arthur E. Nivison, the foundation operates as a private family foundation with total assets of approximately $22.8 million.
+In 2023, the foundation distributed $906,660 across 61 grants to various charitable organisations.
+The foundation's grant-making focuses on higher education institutions (particularly theological seminaries), religious organisations, and select community-based charitable institutions.
 The foundation operates on a preselected grantee model and does not accept unsolicited funding requests.

 Funding Priorities

-The foundation does not operate formal grant programs with specific application cycles or designated funding streams.
-All grants are made at the discretion of the foundation's management to preselected charitable organizations.
+The foundation does not operate formal grant programmes with specific application cycles or designated funding streams.
+All grants are made at the discretion of the foundation's management to preselected charitable organisations.

 Priority Areas

-Based on recent grant recipients identified in 2024 tax filings, the foundation prioritizes:
+Based on grant recipients identified in recent tax filings, the foundation prioritises:

 - Theological Education: Seminary institutions and religious higher education (Union Presbyterian Seminary, Southeastern Baptist Theological Seminary)